-The total amount of invalid clicks was averaged at 14% across all sectors.
-The research further found that theses invalid clicks were consistent across PPC and paid social platforms including Google, Pinterest, Facebook, Bing, Instagram, Yahoo, and YouTube.
+The total amount of invalid clicks were averaged at 14% across all sectors.
+The research further found that these invalid clicks were consistent across PPC and paid social platforms including Google, Pinterest, Facebook, Bing, Instagram, Yahoo, and YouTube.

 How Click Fraud Works

 Click fraud is a method of sabotaging your (pay-per-click) advertising, such as Google Ads.
 Google refers to click fraud as “invalid clicks.”
 According to Google, click fraud is an “illegitimate” action such as an unintentional click or a click resulting from malicious software.
 This includes both basic and sophisticated fraud including the most advanced and emerging frauds including click farms, competitor clicks, out-of-geo fraud, cookie stuffing, affiliate-link fraud, app download fraud, and site engagement fraud.

 Enterprises face particular scale and complexity given their spend on PPC and social media.
 For instance, online giant, Amazon, is the largest spender on Google Ads, at $31.4 Million per month.
 Home Depot spends millions each month on the Google Ads platform.
 With these figures, at a 14% click fraud rate, the amount lost to criminal activity is significant.